masbossun/masbossun-next/_posts/automate-app-center-upload-with-fastlane.md

 fastlane init
 ```

-Fastlane CLI will prompt questions about our project like **App Package Name**, etc. After the process finished, there will be a new directory and files that we are going to set up later on.
+Fastlane CLI will prompt questions about our project like "App Package Name", etc. After the process finished, there will be a new directory and files that we are going to set up later on.

 #### Fastlane iOS Setups